andrewhwaller/david-legacy-session-9/slides.md

 # Rebuilding the Fallen Tent

-## Session 9: Out of Egypt I Have Called My Shepherd
+## Session 9: Who is the Lord of the Sabbath?

 ---
 layout: quote